Healthy employees at healthy workplaces Ergonomics in the workplace

 • Ergonomic workspaces: With ergonomic workspaces and preventative measures, you help your employees promote health in their daily work.

-What is meant by ergonomics in the workplace?
+What is ergonomics in the workplace?

 Ergonomics in the office

-One well-known area of application is office life.
 Sitting in front of the computer for long periods often causes employees to have muscle tension and back aches.
 In fact, musculoskeletal disorders are among the most frequent complaints experienced by employees in Switzerland.

 Ergonomics and physical work